International Medical Relief: Background and current operations

 IMR offers medical services and sustainable health education to all vulnerable and underserved communities around the globe.
 IMR focuses on improving the health and quality of life of those underserved populations that are most in need.
-IMR is a global nonprofit health care provider that sustains and enhances global community health by offering them compassionate, responsive, quality healthcare services and training.
+IMR is a global nonprofit healthcare provider that sustains and enhances global community health by offering them compassionate, responsive, quality healthcare services and training.